Omar-Aymann/Omar-Aymann/README.md

 <h1 align="center">Hi, I'm Omar</h1>
 <h3 align="center">Software Engineer</h3>
-<p>my name is Omar, I started learning to code when I was 13 years old, currently I'm a CS student working as a frontend developer, I have experience working as a full stack developer too, you can say I'm obsessed with programming</p>
+<p> My name is Omar.
+I started learning to code when I was 13 years old.
+I'm a CS student working as a Backend developer.
+I have experience working as a full-stack developer, too.
+You can say I'm obsessed with programming</p>
 - 🔭 I’m currently working on **Viva App**

 - 🌱 I’m currently learning **TS, Design patterns**

 - 👨‍💻 All of my projects are available at [omarayman.vercel.app](https://omarayman.vercel.app)

-- 💬 Ask me about **React, Vue, PHP....**
+- 💬 Ask me about **JS & TS, React, Vue, Node, Nest, Java, PHP....**

 - 📫 How to reach me **omaraymannegm@outlook.com**